ignaciofagian/evm-lottery/README.md

 A web3 lottery game.

 - Multiple winners
-- Can be set differents winner prizes
+- Can set differents winner prizes
 - Easy to change the total tickets

 ![](screenshot-1.PNG)